efe1235gusen2-design/EA-Soft-Minecraft-Launcher/TERMS_OF_SERVICE.md

 # Terms of Service

-_Last updated: June 27, 2026_
+_Last updated: September 19, 2026_

-These Terms of Service ("Terms") govern your use of **EA Soft Minecraft Launcher** ("the Launcher", "the Software", "we", "us"), an open-source desktop application that helps you download, manage, and start Minecraft: Java Edition.
+These Terms of Service ("Terms") govern your use of **EA Soft Minecraft Launcher** ("the Launcher", "the Software", "we", "us"), a desktop application focused on transparency and following a semi-open-source approach that helps you download, manage, and start Minecraft: Java Edition.
 By downloading, installing, or using the Launcher, you agree to these Terms.
 If you do not agree, please do not use the Launcher.

 ## 1. What the Launcher Is

-EA Soft Minecraft Launcher is a free, open-source, fan-made tool.
+EA Soft Minecraft Launcher is a free, fan-made tool that follows a semi-open-source approach and focuses on transparency.
 It is **not affiliated with, endorsed by, or sponsored by Mojang Studios, Microsoft, or any of their partners.** "Minecraft" is a trademark of Mojang Studios.
 The Launcher simply provides a convenient interface to features such as version management, mod loading (Fabric), account sign-in, and Java management.

 ## 2. Account Sign-In

 The Launcher allows you to sign in using:

-- **Microsoft accounts**, through Microsoft's official OAuth sign-in flow, to authenticate ownership of Minecraft: Java Edition.
+- **Microsoft accounts** — through Microsoft's official OAuth sign-in flow to verify ownership of Minecraft: Java Edition.
-- **ely.by accounts**, a third-party authentication service.
+- **ely.by accounts** — a third-party authentication service.
-- **Offline accounts**, which use only a username and provide no online authentication.
+- **Offline accounts** — which use only a username and provide no online authentication.

 You are responsible for keeping your account credentials secure.
 You must own a valid copy of Minecraft: Java Edition to play online and on official servers.
-The Launcher does not bypass, circumvent, or remove any authentication, license check, or copy protection.
+The Launcher does not bypass, circumvent, disable, or remove any authentication, license check, or copy protection.

 ## 3. Acceptable Use